CMPS-6100/lab-07-template/lab-08.md

 # Git on the Shell

 For the remainder of this lab, you will be implementing small C programs.
-To get the starter source, you will need to clone your repository to our `cmps-6100-lab` machine.
+To get the starter source, you will need to clone your repository to our `cmps-lab` machine.

 In your home directory is a `labs`.
 This is where you can clone this and the following labs for this course.